JanHerca/urantiapedia/output/wikijs/en/help/phases.md

 - A new type of editor on web pages that allows displaying two languages ​​at the same time and carrying out an assisted translation, so that on one side content is displayed as a guide, and in parallel you can see translation suggestions and the final translation saved.
 It will also have functionality that allows knowing the progress that the user has made in their translation work and coordinating with other users who are also translating in the same language.
 - A new type of content viewer that allows viewing content in a double column, showing two of the available languages ​​at the same time.
 A good use of this is to be able to view the English original of *The Urantia Book* and another language, but this would work for any page and any language pair.
 - An option will also be added to be able to select the desired translation into Spanish since there are three official translations of *The Urantia Book* into Spanish.
 Only one will be the default translation to which the links from other pages will be connected, but when showing the pages of the book in Spanish, an option will be added that allows switching from the default translation to the others.

-This milestone is expected to be achieved in Q1 2024.

 Tasks | Where | Who